Computer Internet Security

 Computer Internet Security - How Secure is the Internet?

-By using the Internet, you are sending information from computer to computer until the information you are sending reaches its destination.
+By using the Internet, you are sending information from computer-to-computer until the information you are sending reaches its destination.

-Everyday, there are more and more viruses, trojan horses and worms being spread across the Internet and affecting numerous computers.
+Everyday, there are more and more viruses, Trojan horses and worms being spread across the Internet and affecting numerous computers.

 Computer Internet Security - Protecting yourself and your family